onedata/onedata-documentation/docs/user-guide/oneclient.md

 ]
 ```

-Creating volume does not automatically invoke Oneclient and does connect to
+Creating a volume does not automatically invoke Oneclient and does cause
-Oneprovider in anyway.
-Only when a container is started with this volume
+connection to Oneprovider in anyway.
+Only when a container is started with this
-attached, the Oneclient will be invoked.
+volume attached, the Oneclient is mounted.
 If multiple containers have the same
-volume attached, the Oneclient will be automatically unmounted after the last
+volume attached, the Oneclient is automatically unmounted after the last
 container is stopped.

-To remove a volume simply run:
+To remove a volume, run:

 ```bash
 $ docker volume rm my_volume